 Packaging Of Nars Velvet Matte Skin Tint

-Nars Velvet Matte Skin Tint has a nice and sleek black matte tube packaging just alike all other Nars product.
-The actual product is almost mousse like so with the tube packaging it’s easy to dispense the product.
+Nars Velvet Matte Skin Tint has a nice and sleek black matte tube packaging just like all other Nars products.
+The actual product is almost mousse-like so with the tube packaging it’s easy to dispense the product.
 The tube contains 50ml of product which is a lot compared to the standard amount (30ml) of makeup base product available in the market.

 The packaging tends to get dirty and catch fingerprints so easily, happens with all other Nars product, I don’t really mind that I kinda got used to with this issue of Nars packaging.